 THE SANTA FE/SAVE THE STATE FROM ZOMBIE APOCALYPSE PHASE

 Cappello spent a decade in Santa Fe, New Mexico, where his distinctive illustrations populated posters, books, magazines, websites and political campaigns.
 He was also the curator of Santa Fe's first TEDx conference.
 When not sketching, designing, consulting, and doing performance art in a wrestler's mask, he pondered what New Mexico would look like run by a governor Dom.
 Sensing a state not quite ready for his unique vision, he created the COLOR US CARING coloring book instead.

-THE ANYTHING IS POSSIBLE IN SEATTLE PHASE
+THE ANYTHING IS POSSIBLE PHASE

 THE ART OF